rocjs/extensions/extensions/roc-package-module-dev/README.md

 Package providing module support.

-Will build code using Babel for either ES5 or ES6.
+Will build code using Babel for either CommonJS or ES Modules.

 ## Documentation
 - [Actions](docs/Actions.md)